RLAIF-SPA: Structured AI Feedback for Semantic-Prosodic Alignment in Speech Synthesis: Experimental Results

-We evaluate the effectiveness of RLAIF-SPA by comparing it against two strong baselines, Chat-TTS and MegaTTS3.
-Table~\ref{tab:main_results} summarizes the comparative performance of the models, detailing the results from both objective (WER, SIM-O) and subjective (CMOS, Emotion MOS) evaluation metrics.
+We evaluate the effectiveness of RLAIF-SPA by benchmarking it against four strong baselines: Chat-TTS, F5-TTS, MegaTTS3, and Spark-TTS.
+Table~\ref{tab:main_results} summarizes the comparative performance across three diverse datasets, detailing the results from general objective (WER, SIM-O) and subjective (CMOS, Emotion MOS) metrics, as well as Speech Emotion Recognition (SER) accuracy.

-As shown in the results, RLAIF-SPA significantly outperforms both baselines in terms of WER.
-This substantial improvement in intelligibility is a direct consequence of our methodology, which explicitly incorporates a WER-based penalty into the AI Feedback mechanism.
-By directly optimizing for semantic accuracy alongside emotional expressiveness, our model is guided to produce speech that is not only emotionally rich but also highly intelligible and precise in its articulation.
+As shown in the results, RLAIF-SPA maintains high accuracy across testing scenarios, balancing semantic accuracy with expressive generation.
+While non-autoregressive baselines exhibit transcription accuracy on clean data, RLAIF-SPA demonstrates superior robustness in complex, emotionally dynamic contexts, where it achieves lower WER compared to competitive models.
+This stability is a direct consequence of our methodology, which explicitly incorporates a WER-based penalty into the AI Feedback mechanism.
+By optimizing for semantic alignment alongside emotional expressiveness, our model is guided to produce speech that preserves articulation precision even when modulating intense prosody.

-Beyond intelligibility, RLAIF-SPA excels in emotional expressiveness and overall speech quality.
-This advancement is principally driven by our fine-grained, label-driven reward component, which enables the model to precisely modulate prosodic nuances across four dimensions: Structure, Emotion, Speed, and Tone.
+Beyond accuracy, RLAIF-SPA excels in emotional expressiveness and overall speech quality.
+This advancement is principally driven by our fine-grained, label-driven reward component, which enables the model to precisely modulate prosodic nuances across dimensions such as Structure, Emotion, and Tone.
 The model's superiority is validated through a suite of evaluations.
-Objectively, it achieves higher speaker similarity (i.e., SIM-O) and greater accuracy in automatic speech emotion recognition, confirming that the synthesized emotions are distinct and well-aligned with their targets.
-Subjectively, listeners award RLAIF-SPA higher ratings for both overall quality (i.e., CMOS) and emotional fidelity (i.e., Emotion MOS).
-These findings are corroborated by AB preference tests (Fig.~\ref{fig:ab_test}), in which a significant majority of participants prefer RLAIF-SPA for its compelling balance of clarity and rich emotional nuance.
+Objectively, it consistently achieves the highest speaker similarity across all datasets.
+Regarding Speech Emotion Recognition, while certain baselines may show competitive performance in specific emotion categories, RLAIF-SPA achieves the highest average accuracy across all testing sets.
+This indicates that our model possesses a superior generalized ability to synthesize a diverse range of emotions distinctly, rather than over-optimizing for a single emotional style.
+Subjectively, human listeners award RLAIF-SPA higher ratings for both overall naturalness and emotional fidelity.